boxabirds/agent-tools/docs/user-guide.md

 ## MCP Usage

-The Model Context Protocol (MCP) allows AI assistants like Claude Desktop to use agent-tools directly.
+The Model Context Protocol (MCP) allows AI assistants like Claude Desktop to use mcp-code-parser directly.

 ### MCP Server Configuration